article banner (priority)

 var presenters: List<Presenter> by observable(emptyList()) { _, old, new -> (new - old).forEach { it.onCreate() } (old - new).forEach { it.onDestroy() } }

-As you can see, there are many practical ways how observable delegate can be used.
-Now let's talk about a brother of this delegate, which also seems useful, but in practice, is used much less often.
+As you can see, there are many practical ways in which an observable delegate can be used.
+Now, let's talk about this delegate’s brother, which also seems useful but is used much less often in practice.

 "Veto" is a Latin word meaning "I forbid"3.
-The vetoable delegate is very similar to observable, but it can forbid property value change.
-That is why the vetoable lambda expression is executed before the property value changes, and it returns the Boolean type that decides if the property value should change or not.
-If this function returns true, the property value will change; if it returns false, the property will not change.
+The vetoable delegate is very similar to observable, but it can forbid property value changes.
+That is why the vetoable lambda expression is executed before the property value changes and returns the Boolean type, which determines if the property value should change or not.
+If this function returns true, the property value will change; if it returns false, the value will not change.

 var prop: SomeType by Delegates.vetoable(initial, operation) // Alternative to var prop: SomeType = initial set(newValue) { if (operation(::prop, field, newValue)) { field = newValue } }